CCA-Public/folderprocessor/README.md

 The GUI offers a checkbox interface to select which directories should be turned into SIPs.

-CCA Folder Processor creates an md5deep-generated md5 checksum.md5 manifest saved in a metadata directory (according to Archivematica packaging ventions) as default behavior.
+CCA Folder Processor creates an md5deep-generated checksum.md5 manifest saved in each SIP's metadata directory (according to Archivematica packaging ventions) as default behavior.
 To create each SIP as a bag instead, select that option from the GUI interface.
-Folder Processor can optionally also run a PII scan of eahc SIP using bulk_extractor as part of the Brunnhilde characterization step of SIP creation and description.
-Bulk_extractor results are saved to metadata/submissionDocumentation.
+Folder Processor can optionally also run a PII scan of each SIP using bulk_extractor as part of the Brunnhilde characterization step of SIP creation and description.
+Bulk_extractor results are saved to metadata/submissionDocumentation, in the Brunnhilde report output folder.

 ### Installation